pra-navi/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a task with a name and note.
+1. User requests to add a task with a title and note.
 2. CoordiMate adds the task.

    Use case ends.